seandavidreed/inventory_manager/README.md

 ###### static/

-The static folder contains a small styles.css file, images, and jive.js [RENAME].
+The static folder contains a small styles.css file, images, and scripts.js.
 In styles.css, I created a custom class selector called login, which is mainly for the purpose of substracting the height of the navbar from the total viewheight.
 I accomplished this with the calc() function.
 The JavaScript file contains three functions: increment, check_qty, and toggle_display.
 The increment function controls the plus and minus buttons in the take-inventory template (the button tag selector in styles.css solves the problem of the screen zooming when the user presses the increment and decrement buttons on a touch screen).

 ###### templates/